squarism/squarism.github.io/_posts/2015-07-08-encoding-in-ruby-and-everywhere.markdown

 published: true
 title: Encoding in Ruby and Everywhere
 ---
-I gave a lightning talk at pdxruby recently and felt like it was just terri-bad.
+I gave a lightning talk at pdxruby recently.
 I was trying to explain the gotchas but was doing live coding in pry and it wasn't enough time for me to figure out some nice succinct take-aways.
 My bigger point was something like _"our industry seems to keep forgetting certain things"_.
 This is not to say *Yer Doin It Wrong*.
 I just